department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/forms/index.md

 **What are the constraints of the Form Builder tool?
 Can we extend it / change it?**

 VSP is responsible for the forms system. extensive changes should involve the VSP FE Tools team (#vsp-tools-fe on slack) early, but it’s open to contribution by everyone.
-Some thoughts on this are in this thread https://dsva.slack.com/archives/CBU0KDSB1/p1580237084228800
+Some thoughts on this are in [this slack thread](https://dsva.slack.com/archives/CBU0KDSB1/p1580237084228800)